 The Honest Shop exists within The Archive of Useful Art, and was originally conceived in 2012 by Grizedale Arts, a contemporary art residency located in the rural region of Cumbria, England.
 Still running today, the Honest Shop in Cumbria provides a valuable opportunity for collaboration and cohesion between local producers, as well as securing additional income for local people.
 The Honest Shop has been restaged at museums and arts organization internationally to support the local producers in their respective communities.
 At MOCA, the Honest Shops offers a service to the local community of makers, offering them a platform to showcase and sell their handmade wares.

 Anyone can be a maker!
 Inspired by the Honest Shop, we invite you to a drop-in maker space where you can produce your own useful item to trade with others made in the workshop or take home with you.
-We will supply different materials each week.
+We will supply different materials each weekend.